terence-lim/quant-agents/README.md

 A tool-augmented multi-agent framework designed to emulate a quantitative research team.
-QRAFTI integrates an empirical research toolkit built for \emph{(date, stock)} panel data, Model Context Protocol (MCP) tool servers that expose factor-research and data-manipulation operations as callable tools
-\citep{anthropic2024mcp, mcp2025spec}, and specialized agents for
-factor research, standardized reporting, and customized code writing and execution.
+QRAFTI integrates an empirical research toolkit built for *(date, stock)* panel data, Model Context Protocol (MCP) tool servers that expose factor-research and data-manipulation operations as callable tools, and specialized agents for factor research, standardized reporting, and customized code writing and execution.
 It demonstrates the use of LLM capabilities to streamline and strengthen quantitative research workflows while